About Our Chess Program

 through the competitive process of becoming

-a USCF rated chess player.
+a successful USCF rated chess player.

 Our classes are taught in small groups, divided by skill level.
 Children are placed in a particular group based on his/her level.
-It is important that each child is placed into the right level group based on his/her level to allow them to benefit the most from our chess curriculum.
+It is important that each child is placed into the right level group based on their level to allow them to benefit the most from our chess curriculum.
 Please see each level description below.
 If you are not sure which level your child should be placed, our chess coaches will assess your child during the first lesson and advise accordingly.